unaihuete93/Tecnun-AIFun-2024/Lab-Instructions/lab03.md

 In most real-world applications, the ability to reference previous parts of the conversation allows for a more realistic interaction with an AI agent.
 The Azure OpenAI API is stateless by design, but by providing a history of the conversation in your prompt you enable the AI model to reference past messages.

-1. Run the app again and provide the prompt `Where is a good hike near Boise?`.
+1. Run the app again and provide the prompt `Where are 3 good hikes near Bilbao?`.
 1. Observe the output, and then prompt `How difficult is the second hike you suggested?`.
-1. The response from the model will likely indicate can't understand the hike you're referring to.
-To fix that, we can enable the model to have the past conversation messages for reference.
+1. The response from the model will likely indicate **can't understand the hike you're referring to**.
+To fix that, we can enable the model to **have the past conversation messages for reference**.
 1. In your application, we need to add the previous prompt and response to the future prompt we are sending.
 Below the definition of the **system message**, add the following code.

-    **C#**: Program.cs

-    ```csharp
-    // Initialize messages list
-    var messagesList = new List<ChatRequestMessage>()
-    {
-        new ChatRequestSystemMessage(systemMessage),
-    };
-    ```

     **Python**: test-openai-model.py